awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_type-auth.md

 ### Tasks and entities not restricted by SCPs<a name="not-restricted-by-scp"></a>

-The following tasks and AWS Organizations entities are not restricted by SCPs:
+You ***can't*** use SCPs to restrict the following tasks:
-+ Actions performed by the master account\.
++ Any action performed by the master account
-+ Any action performed using permissions that are attached to a service\-linked role\.
++ Any action performed using permissions that are attached to a service\-linked role
-+ Managing root credentials\.
-No matter what SCPs are attached, the root user in an account can always do the following:
-  + Enable or disable multi\-factor authentication on the root user
-  + Create, update, or delete x\.509 keys for the root user
-  + Change the root user's password \(only on some accounts \- see following **Important** note\)
-  + Create, update, or delete root access keys \(only on some accounts \- see following **Important** note\) **Important**
-For all accounts created *after* September 15, 2017, you ***can*** use SCPs to prevent the root user in member accounts from managing root user password or access keys\.
-However, for some accounts created *before* September 15, 2017, SCPs ***don't*** prevent that member account’s root user from creating, updating, or deleting the root user password or access keys\.
-Because of this, we recommend that you don’t rely on SCPs to try to restrict these operations unless you're certain that the account was created after that date\.
 + Register for the Enterprise support plan as the root user
 + Change the AWS support level as the root user
 + Manage Amazon CloudFront keys
 + Provide trusted signer functionality for CloudFront private content
 + Modify AWS account email allowance/reverse DNS
-+ Perform tasks on some AWS\-related services:
++ Tasks on some AWS\-related services:
   + Alexa Top Sites
   + Alexa Web Information Service
   + Amazon Mechanical Turk
   + Amazon Product Marketing API

+**Exceptions for only member accounts created before September 15, 2017**
+For **some** accounts created *before* September 15, 2017, you ***can't ***use SCPs to prevent the root user in those member accounts from performing the following four tasks:

+**Important**
+For **all** accounts created *after* September 15, 2017, these exceptions do not apply and you ***can*** use SCPs to prevent the root user in those member accounts from performing the following four tasks\.
+However, unless you are certain that **all** of the accounts in your organization were created after September 15, 2017, we recommend that you don’t rely on SCPs to try to restrict these operations\.
++ Enable or disable multi\-factor authentication on the root user
++ Create, update, or delete x\.509 keys for the root user
++ Change the root user's password \(only on some accounts \- see following **Important** note\)
++ Create, update, or delete root access keys \(only on some accounts \- see following **Important** note\)